 Embezzlement cases are intricate.
 We'll scrutinize financial records to build your defense.

 Embezzlement is considered a white-collar theft crime that can carry severe penalties, including potential prison time and steep fines, especially in large-scale cases.
-Our embezzlement defense attorneys have represented clients facing all types of embezzlement charges across San Diego County.
+Our San Diego embezzlement lawyers have represented clients facing all types of embezzlement charges across San Diego County.

 We understand these financial crime cases and know how to scrutinize the prosecution’s evidence, identify holes in their arguments, and pursue all possible defenses on your behalf.
 Do not let embezzlement allegations derail your career and future – contact us to begin building a strong legal strategy.